TREASURIES-Yields decline after governor orders New York residents to stay home

 By Ross Kerber

-BOSTON, March 20 (Reuters) - U.S. Treasury yields fell on Friday as New York ordered residents to stay at home, reinforcing concerns about the economic impact of the coronavirus pandemic, and the Federal Reserve stepped in with measures aimed at boosting liquidity.
+BOSTON, March 20 (Reuters) - U.S. Treasury yields fell on Friday as an order for New York state residents to stay at home reinforced concerns about the economic impact of the coronavirus pandemic, and the Federal Reserve stepped in with measures aimed at boosting liquidity.

-The yield on the benchmark 10-year note US10YT=RR was down 16.6 basis points at 0.9625%, continuing volatility seen this week, swinging in a range of 36 basis points during the day.
+The yield on the benchmark 10-year note US10YT=RR was down 24.4 basis points at 0.8853%, with a 43-basis-point swing in the yield during the session continuing the volatility that marked trading this week.

-The movement left a closely watched part of the U.S. yield curve, the gap between the 2-year and 10-year notes, US2US10YT=RR at 59 basis points, 5 basis points lower than its close on Thursday but still at a level not seen since 2018.
+The movement left a closely watched part of the U.S. yield curve, the gap between the 2-year and 10-year notes US2US10YT=RR, at 55 basis points, 8 basis points lower than its close on Thursday but still at a level not seen until recently since 2018.

-One reason for the afternoon treasury buying, analysts said, came when New York Governor Andrew Cuomo told a news conference he would issue an executive order to mandate that 100% of the non-essential workforce stay home and all non-essential businesses close.
+New York Governor Andrew Cuomo's announcement that he would issue an executive order mandating that 100% of the state's non-essential workforce stay home and all non-essential businesses close contributed to the afternoon Treasuries buying, analysts said.

 Zhiwei Ren, managing director and portfolio manager for Penn Mutual Asset Management, said the stay-at-home orders likely were seen as disruptive by keeping financial teams apart.

+Major U.S. stock indexes closed down about 4% on Friday, which Misra said also made it likely investors were buying safer-seeming Treasuries ahead of the weekend.

-Andrew Richman, managing director of fixed income at Truist/SunTrust Advisory Services, said while various actions by the Fed and other parts of the U.S. government seemed to be keeping the financial system liquid there was little cause for short-term optimism.
+Andrew Richman, managing director of fixed income at Truist/SunTrust Advisory Services, said that although actions by the Fed and other parts of the U.S. government seemed to be keeping the financial system liquid, there was little cause for short-term optimism.

-The yield on the short-term 3-month Treasury bill US3MT=RR remained close to zero and he and others said that while the 10-year yield was higher than last week, it was still at a relatively low level.
+The yield on the 3-month Treasury bill US3MT=RR remained close to zero, and Richman and others said that while the 10-year yield was higher than last week, it was still at a relatively low level.

 Together, the numbers are "telling us that we'll have negative growth and the Fed will be at virtually zero for a long time," Richman said.